Covid-19

 Forest Road

-School Street Zones are enforced through the processing of images of vehicles entering and exiting the zones during the times that the temporary restriction is in operation.
+School Street Zones are enforced through the processing of images of vehicles entering and exiting the zones.
+This is during the times that the temporary restriction is in operation.
 Images are collected via the Automatic Number Plate Recognition (ANPR) system.

 Algorithms are used to identify and capture vehicles travelling into a predetermined area set in the cameras.
 Once a vehicle enters this area, the number plate will then be checked against a white list database.
-The captured footage will then be reviewed by a qualified CCTV operator who will cross-check that all criteria have been met before the penalty charge notice is issued.
+The captured footage will then be reviewed by a qualified CCTV operator.
+They will cross-check that all criteria have been met before the penalty charge notice is issued.

-The purpose of collecting personal data via the use of ANPR CCTV and the processing of applications for exemption permits is for the effective administration, policing and enforcement of the School Street Zone scheme.
+We collect personal data through the use of ANPR CCTV and processing applications for exemption permits.
+We do this for the effective administration, policing, and enforcement of the School Street Zone scheme.

 We may pass your personal data with: